malramsay64/phd-thesis/03_Glassy_Dynamics/molecular_relaxation.md

 where the diffusion constant calculated using the standard dynamics is close to the values using the molecular relaxation method.

-![Diffusion constant compared with the diffusive timescale ](../Projects/Dynamics/figures/diffusive_time.svg){width=80% #fig:diffusive_time}
+![The inverse Diffusion constant $1/D$ compared with the diffusive timescale $\tau_D$ through the relationship in @eq:diffusive_timescale.
+Estimates of the error in all quantities are described by error bars which are smaller than the markers.
+Both quantities show the same relationship over the timescale.
+](../Projects/Dynamics/figures/diffusive_time.svg){width=80% #fig:diffusive_time}

 ## Single particle rotational relaxations